 In the rear of Twining’s flagship store (dating back to 1706) you will find a delightful loose-leaf tea bar.
 This is a rare opportune moment to break the curse of the Builder’s Tea and float into more sophisticated, aromatic heights.

 Details: 216 Strand, London, WC2R 1AP | Find out more here

 Drop Into One of the Best Restaurants in Holborn

 The Holborn dining scene is unexpectedly rich.
 If you’re in for breakfast, look no further than Catalyst Café’s bacon sandwich.
-Elsewhere (very elsewhere), Rondo La Cave is situated beneath The Hoxton Hotel (in Holborn); a natural wine bar with chef Andrei Soen serving juicy NYC-style sarnies under the name Dollars.
-For the oenophiles, Noble Rot is borne of the anti-snob wine magazine of the same name and offers exquisite wines and food provided by ex-St. John’s and The Sportsman chefs.
+For the oenophiles, Noble Rot is borne of the anti-snob wine magazine of the same name and offers exquisite wines and British-leaning food provided by ex-St. John and The Sportsman chefs.
 Holborn Dining Room in the Rosewood London Hotel serves up equally opulent cuisine inside a Grade-II listed ex-banking hall.
 On the move?
 Get a pork pie to go straight from their dedicated hatch.
 See all our favourite Holborn restaurants.

 Wander a little further… and you can also find these great restaurants in Covent Garden